exucutional/algealgo/README.md

-# algealgo
+# Algebra and algorithms

-Algebra and algorithms
+Problem 1 - Parallel computation of multiplication prefixes